EngurRuzgar/thanatophorus/scripts/README.md

 ### Scripts (CraftTweaker)
-Person in charge:
+People in charge:
+- ikrarsizarmy
-- ikrarsizarmy and Nucc
+- Nucc

 Any questions about this topic goes to the people in charge